phrenotype/infish/README.md

 The aim of this shell is the give the penetration tester maximum and complete control over the system such that **only a reboot** can save the day.
 Infact if one has root access, one can set the script to run on boot, that way, the target is **screwed**.

 # How it works
-Here, you will have a shell that keeps checking on a paste on pastebin (use a throw away account and make the paste unlisted), and running whatever command it finds there.
+Here, you will have a shell that keeps checking on a paste on a predefined url or pastebin (use a throw away account and make the paste unlisted), and running whatever command it finds there.
 That way, you don't need access to the target machine.
 You've created a poor man's reverse shell, while remaining anonymous in the process.

 Anytime you need to run a command, simply edit the paste to the command you want.